feniljain/knowledge-base/networking/README.md

 - The Limitations of the Ethernet CRC and TCP/IP checksums for error detection: http://noahdavids.org/self_published/CRC_and_checksum.html
 - What is TCP Fast Open?: https://www.geeksforgeeks.org/what-is-tcp-fast-open/
 - How NAT Transversal works: https://tailscale.com/blog/how-nat-traversal-works/
+- Why you should use io_uring for network I/O : https://developers.redhat.com/articles/2023/04/12/why-you-should-use-iouring-network-io

 ## Books: